Placing your Coins on a Shelf: The Linear Case

-In any valid placement for a linear case instance, each disk touches at most its left and right neighbor, and in an optimal placement it must touch both neighbors.
+In an optimal placement of a linear case instance, each disk must touch both its neighbors.
 Thus, the ordering of the disks uniquely determines the exact placement of every disk in any layout of minimal span.
-It therefore suffices to determine the optimal \emph{ordering} of the disks.
+From now on, we represent placements by the \emph{ordering} of the disks, with the understanding that the placement minimizes the span for this ordering.
+It remains to determine the optimal ordering.
 We will first give a lemma that allows us to improve a given ordering. \begin{lemma} Let $\order$ be a left-to-right or right-to-left ordering of the disks in a linear case instance.
 Let $A$, $B$, $Z$ be three disks that appear in this order in~$\order$ such that $AB$ is a consecutive pair.
 Let $\order'$ be the ordering obtained from~$\order$ by reversing the subsequence from~$B$ to~$Z$.
 Then $\order'$ has smaller span than~$\order$ if one of the following is true: \begin{enumerate}[label=(C\arabic*),leftmargin=4em] \item $Z$ is the last disk and $a > b > z$; \item $Z$ is the last disk and $a < b < z$; \item $a > y$ and $b > z$, where $Y$ is the disk after~$Z$ in~$\order$; \item $a < y$ and $b < z$, where $Y$ is the disk after~$Z$ in~$\order$. \end{enumerate} \end{lemma} \begin{proof} First, suppose that $Z$ is the last disk in~$\order$.
 Then, except for $\fA\fB$ being replaced by $\fA\fZ$, each consecutive footpoint distance in $\order'$ is the same as in~$\order$.
-So, since the last disk in~$\order'$ is~$B$, the change in span is $\fA\fZ + b^{2} - \fA\fB - z^{2} = 2az + b^{2} - 2ab - z^{2} = (b + z - 2a)(b - z) $.
+So, since the last disk in~$\order'$ is~$B$, the change in span is $\fA\fZ + b^{2} - \fA\fB - z^{2} = 2az + b^{2} - 2ab - z^{2} = (b + z - 2a)(b - z)$.
 For both $a < b < z$ and $a > b > z$, this is negative, and so $\order'$ has smaller span than~$\order$.

 Now suppose $Z$ is not the last disk, and let $Y$ be the disk after~$Z$.
 Here, except for $\fA\fB$ being replaced by $\fA\fZ$ and $\fZ\fY$ being replaced by $\fB\fY$, each consecutive footpoint distance in $\order'$ is the same as in~$\order$.
-Thus, the change in span is $ \fA\fZ + \fB\fY - \fA\fB - \fZ\fY = 2(az + by - ab - zy) = 2(a-y)(z-b) $.
+Thus, the change in span is $\fA\fZ + \fB\fY - \fA\fB - \fZ\fY = 2(az + by - ab - zy) = 2(a-y)(z-b)$.
 For $a > y$ and $b > z$ or $a < y$ and $b < z$, this is negative.
-So, again $\order'$ has smaller span than $\order$. \end{proof}
+So, again $\order'$ has smaller span than~$\order$. \end{proof}